aiden200/Aha-/README.md

 cd ..
 ``` -->

-## Set Environment Variables
-Make a `.env` file, and store your `WANDB_API_KEY` in it.
-Change the variables in `configs/wandb/wandb.config` so you can monitor your model while training.

 ## Prepare the annotations
 Download the datasets folder which contains the metadata for our dataset.
 You can download them from our [huggingface page](https://huggingface.co/datasets/aiden200/aha-annotationsv1/tree/main).